Here's some background information on the band: Who we are, how we got together, and why we do what we do...

 In the Fall of 2011 one member of this musical gang suggested "taking the band on the road".
 Encouraged by the others to go out and book some gigs, he did just that, lining up in short order several performance opportunities at other senior centers and assisted living facilities around the state.

-And, as they say, the rest is history: The "Survivors Swing Band" has now performed countless times (more accurately, on over 400 occasions in six years) at such facilities, and other venues as well, all over Connecticut and also beyond its borders, like malls, libraries, schools, restaurants, municipal auditoriums and gazebos, backyard parties, wedding celebrations, and even a hot dog stand (yes, really, a hot dog stand!).
+And, as they say, the rest is history: The "Survivors Swing Band" has now performed countless times (more accurately, on nearly 450 occasions in six years) at such facilities, and other venues as well, all over Connecticut and also beyond its borders, like malls, libraries, schools, restaurants, municipal auditoriums and gazebos, backyard parties, wedding celebrations, and even a hot dog stand (yes, really, a hot dog stand!).
 We have brought back some great musical memories for innumerable seniors and other fans (both young and old!) of Swing-era music.

 All of us in the band have played this type of music for many years, in various contexts as indicated in the biographies below.
 We know these tunes and love them, and we have immense fun performing them.
 When we perform, we "play it straight" as a group, but we also improvise as the spirit moves each of us individually, giving variety to our musical renderings while ensuring that the melodies remain recognizable and wonderfully reminiscent for our audiences.
 We believe that our spunk is infectious and our audiences have as much fun as we do.
-We are pleased to have been asked back many times at several of our venues.
+We are pleased to have been asked back numerous times at many of our venues.

 The following musicians make up our merry crew: